anilzen/QTD2024/content/poster/_index.md

 #### Unveiling Detuning Effects for Heat-Current Control in Quantum Thermal Devices
 Navigating the intricacies of thermal management at the quantum scale is a challenge in the pursuit of advanced nanoscale technologies.
 To this extent, theoretical frameworks introducing minimal models mirroring the functionality of electronic current amplifiers and transistors, for instance, have been proposed.
 Different architectures of the subsystems composing a quantum thermal device can be considered, tacitly bringing drawbacks or advantages if properly engineered.This paper extends the prior research on thermotronics, studying a strongly coupled three-subsystem thermal device with a specific emphasis on a third excited level in the control subsystem.
 Our setup can be employed as a multipurpose device conditioned on the specific choice of internal parameters: heat switch, rectifier, stabilizer, and amplifier.
 The exploration of the detuned levels unveils a key role in the performance and working regime of the device.
 We observe a stable and strong amplification effect persisting over broad ranges of temperature.
 We conclude that considering a three-level system, as the one directly in contact with the control temperature, boosts output currents and the ability to operate our devices as a switch at various temperatures.

 ---

-### Sparsh Gupta
-*ICTS-TIFR*

-####   Filling an empty Aubry-Andre-Harper lattice by local injection of quantum particles
-In this work, our objective is to investigate the response of a quasiperiodic system's dynamics when coupled with an environment, contrasting it with the isolated quantum dynamics of the system.
-We study the dynamics of filling an empty Aubre-Andre-Harper lattice (in different phases of the lattice) by connecting it locally with a thermal bath that injects non-interacting bosons or fermions into the lattice.
-We use exact quantum dynamics to evolve the whole setup and try to investigate various quantities of interest such as spatial density profile and the total number of bosons/fermions in the lattice.
-We observe that the spatial spread is ballistic, diffusive, and logarithmic in the Delocalized, Critical, and Localized phases respectively and the local occupation eventually settles down owing to equilibration.
-However, the time scales of equilibration vary differently in different regimes.
-We also observe the same scaling in different phases when the system's dynamics are evolved using the Lindblad Equation.
-The difference between bosons and fermions shows up in the early time growth rate and the saturation values of the profile.

----